carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 Most problems will fit in one of two categories:
 - I wrote this code in Python and its not fast enough.
 - I run this code on my Laptop, but the target problem size is bigger than the RAM.

+In this course we will show several possible ways of speeding up your program and making it ready to function in parallel.
+We will be introducing the following modules

+1. `threading` speeding up a program on a single computer (shared memory)
+3. `dask` making things a lot easier
+4. `numba` speed up your procedures
+5. `memory_profile` monitor memory performance

+More importantly, we will show how to change the design of a program to fit parallel paradigms.
+This often involves techniques from **functional programming**.

+What we won't talk about: **distributed programming**, this is a huge can of worms.
+It is easy to show simple examples, but depending on the problem, solutions will be wildly different.
+Dask has a lot of functionality to help you in setting up for running on a network.
+The important bit is that, once you have made your code suitable for parallel computing, you'll have the right mind-set to get it to work in a distributed environment.

 # What is parallel computing?
 Suppose we have a computation, where each step **depends** on a previous one: